kris2475/Image-Classification-using-TinyML/README.md

-🏭 An Ultra-Compact, Low-Cost Industrial Safety Solution
+🏭 Ultra-Compact, Low-Cost Industrial Safety System

+Autonomous TinyML Door Status Classifier Using XIAO ESP32S3 Sense

+Overview

+This project demonstrates how an ultra-low-power, battery-friendly TinyML node can deliver real industrial safety value with minimal hardware cost and an exceptionally small footprint.
-The true value of this system for industrial deployment lies in its minimal physical footprint, extremely low running cost, and autonomous operation.
-Designed for high-efficiency environments, the device spends nearly all of its lifespan in light sleep or deep sleep, drawing only microamps of current.
-It wakes only when needed, either on a precise Real-Time Clock (RTC) schedule or immediately via external triggers such as a PIR motion sensor.
+The device spends nearly all of its lifetime in light sleep or deep sleep, waking only via:

+a Real-Time Clock (RTC) schedule, or

+external triggers such as a PIR motion sensor.

+This wake-on-demand approach allows the system to operate autonomously for long periods while performing local, private, on-device visual inspection.

-This wake-on-demand strategy enables a self-sufficient, battery-friendly TinyML node capable of performing visual inspections without human supervision.
-When a potential Health & Safety (H&S) issue is detected—such as a fire door left open or a missing fire extinguisher—the system instantly raises an alert to the shop floor supervisor.
+When a potential Health & Safety (H&S) issue is detected—such as an open fire door or a missing extinguisher—the system immediately notifies a supervisor.

-Instead of wasting time on low-value, repetitive monitoring, supervisors can redirect attention to higher-level operational duties, human management, and critical process optimisation.
-This is where AI delivers real industrial value: enhancing safety compliance, reducing oversight fatigue, and enabling leaner, more effective operations.
+This shifts operator effort away from repetitive monitoring and toward higher-value operational tasks, improving safety compliance and reducing oversight fatigue.

 🚪 XIAO ESP32S3 TinyML Door Status Classifier

-A real-time, ultra-low-power image classification system built with the Seeed Studio XIAO ESP32S3 Sense and TensorFlow Lite for Microcontrollers (TFLM).
+A real-time, ultra-low-power image classification system built using:

+Seeed Studio XIAO ESP32S3 Sense (with camera + PSRAM)

+TensorFlow Lite for Microcontrollers (TFLM)

-Its goal: classify a door as Open or Closed—reliably, locally, and efficiently.
+Its purpose: classify a door as Open or Closed—reliably and efficiently—directly on the MCU.

-The project's success comes from a custom on-device data strategy designed to overcome the classic TinyML pitfalls of domain mismatch and quantization loss.
+The model achieves robust performance thanks to a custom device-captured dataset, avoiding TinyML pitfalls like domain mismatch and quantization degradation.

 ✨ Features & Project Strategy
 Feature	Description
-Edge AI Inference	Entire classification runs on the ESP32S3 MCU—low-latency, private, offline.
+Edge AI Inference	Full classification runs locally on the ESP32S3—private, offline, low-latency.
-Data Fidelity	Model trained on images captured directly by the XIAO’s camera → domain-perfect training.
+Data Fidelity	Training images captured directly from the XIAO's camera → domain-perfect training.
-Robustness	Dataset includes lighting variations and environmental changes to avoid overfitting.
+Robustness	Dataset includes lighting and environmental variations to prevent overfitting.
-Optimized Input Pipeline	C++ preprocessing converts RGB565 camera frames to INT8 tensors efficiently.
+Optimized Input Pipeline	C++ preprocessing converts RGB565 → INT8 tensors efficiently.
-PSRAM Utilization	A large 384 KB tensor arena is allocated in external PSRAM, preserving DRAM.
+PSRAM Utilization	Large 384 KB tensor arena stored in PSRAM to preserve DRAM.
-High Sensitivity	Detection threshold of 0.70 ensures reliable detection of the “Door Open” state.
+High Sensitivity	Detection threshold of 0.70 for reliable Open-door classification.
 🔬 Why Custom Data Was Essential
-❌ The ImageNet Pitfall (Initial Attempt)
+❌ The ImageNet Pitfall

-A model trained using ImageNet-like high-resolution images worked perfectly during FP32 training… but failed completely when deployed to the XIAO.

-Why?
-The XIAO’s OV2640 camera produces 96×96, low-color-depth, RGB565 images—nothing like ImageNet.
-This created a domain mismatch, causing the model to misclassify nearly every frame.
+Initial experiments using ImageNet-like high-res images failed:

+OV2640 camera outputs 96×96 RGB565, a tiny and low-color-depth format.

+FP32 models trained on high-quality images did not transfer to TFLM at all.

+Result: nearly every frame was misclassified.

 ✔️ The Custom Data Solution

-A new dataset was created using the XIAO itself:
+A new dataset was built using the actual device hardware:

-200 images (100 Open, 100 Closed)
+200 images (100 Open / 100 Closed)

-Captured directly from the device’s camera
+Captured directly with the XIAO ESP32S3 Sense

-Environmental variability: lighting changes + furniture adjustments
+Environmental variation: lighting + furniture adjustments

-Goal: teach structural differences, not shadows or backgrounds
+Focused on structural cues, not backgrounds

-This dataset produced a model that performs reliably under real-world embedded conditions.
+This produced a model that performs reliably under real-world embedded conditions.

 💡 Final Classification Strategy (Critical Logic Reversal)

-A key success factor for this project was the implementation of a final classification logic reversal to ensure reliability after camera tuning.
+A crucial reliability improvement came from applying a logic reversal after camera tuning.

-1. The Challenge of Low-Light Stability
+1. The Challenge: Low-Light Stability

-With fixed manual exposure and gain settings (G=5, E=200), the model produced high “Closed” scores for truly closed-door scenes.
+Manual exposure + gain (G=5, E=200) resulted in:

+High “Closed” scores for closed scenes

-However, the “Open” score remained consistently low even when the door was open—making the typical logic:
+Low “Open” scores even when door was open → unreliable

+So the typical logic:

-“If Open Score > Threshold → Door is Open”
+If OpenScore > Threshold → Door is Open

-unreliable.
+did not work.

-2. The Solution: Trust the Drop
+2. The Solution: Trust the Most Stable Class

+The Closed score was extremely stable and consistent.

-The system instead monitors the drop in the reliable Closed Score:
+So instead we detect the drop in Closed confidence:

-If the Closed Score drops below the threshold, the door is considered OPEN.

-If the Closed Score stays above the threshold, the door is CLOSED.

 Door Status	Condition	Threshold
-OPEN	Closed Score < 0.55	CLOSED_DOOR_THRESHOLD
+OPEN	ClosedScore < 0.55	CLOSED_DOOR_THRESHOLD
-CLOSED	Closed Score ≥ 0.55	CLOSED_DOOR_THRESHOLD
+CLOSED	ClosedScore ≥ 0.55	CLOSED_DOOR_THRESHOLD
 Final Logic Snippet
 // FINAL LOGIC: Detect "OPEN" when the reliable "Closed" score DROPS below the threshold. if (door_closed_score < CLOSED_DOOR_THRESHOLD) {